tarachari3/stochEffects_23/README.md

 Results presented at the 2023 CSHL Single Cell Analyses conference.

+## Transcriptome_Refs Directory Contents

+Contains gene length references for the mouse and human genomes, used for *Monod* models with length-biased capture (i.e. 10x genomics data).

 ## Scripts Directory Contents

 Scripts for downloading and processing raw fastqs to obtain unspliced and spliced RNA counts, for each dataset used.